Back in 2016, insurance firm AXA found itself in a bit of hot water with its employee engagement levels.

 7. Make employees the communicators

 This is more a principle behind creative IC ideas than a creative idea in itself.
 But there’s plenty of innovative, inventive and creative internal comms ideas that can arise out of a focus on getting employees involved in creating communications – which can go a long way in increasing employee engagement.
-As well as deeply strengthening the bonds that employees feel to their organisations.
+As well as deeply strengthening the bonds that employees feel with their organisations.

 Take ITV for example.
 For the launch of the network’s new channel, ITVBe, employees were encouraged to create and share their own unique idents for the channel (christened ‘Mydents’).
 On the launch day, these ‘Mydents’ were unveiled with an experiential stand where employees were encouraged to have their picture taken with cut-out frames from their personal Mydents.

-And the campaign paid off handsomely too – with 93% saying the activity brought the brand to life, and one person even stating that it was their best day at the company.
+And the campaign paid off handsomely too – with 93% saying the activity brought the brand to life, and one person even stating that it was their best day at the company!

 It’s also a good idea to get employees communicating with each other.
 You could set up an internal blog, where employees from across the organisation post mini updates on what’s been happening in their department that week (this would help to keep remote employees engaged and up-to-speed too).
 This is something we practice here at H&H with our weekly ‘Hubbub’ newsletter – collated and edited by a different H&H’er every week.